Skip to main content

 @muhsin234

-A few years back, I barely noticed the passing of my birthdays.
-A few years later, during my postsecondary school days, I began to get a lone reminder of the days: SMS from my bank.
+A few years back, I barely noticed my birthdays pass.
+A few years later, during my postsecondary studies, I began to receive a lone reminder of those days: an SMS from my bank.
 That is no longer the case.
 The day comes with a lot of buzz and fuss.
 A plethora of “Happy Birthday” messages trickle into my phone, email, Facebook, Twitter, LinkedIn, etc inboxes and timelines.
 Some close friends call; others walk into my office to express their wishes and prayers.
 What a change!
 I am heartily grateful, ladies and gentlemen.
 But that was not my (our?) culture.
-It gradually becomes so due to the “sameness” effect of globalization, which conjoins cultures.
+It gradually becomes so because of the “sameness” effect of globalisation, which binds cultures.
 Today, people go to the extent of writing “Happy birthday to myself” on social media!

-Celebrating birthday that way is rather a new culture, at least so I believe.
+Celebrating a birthday that way is rather a new culture, at least so I believe.
 It is a novel culture we are willingly adopting today; it was not imposed on us by anyone, lest you think that.
 Therefore, I don’t outright look down upon the tradition of throwing a party to celebrate a birthday.
 It’s a choice.
-However, it’s not my culture as I didn’t grow up seeing anyone’s birthday being celebrated in my home nor in our neighbourhoods.
-My memory can only recall seeing “Birthday Celebrations” on the TV screen, in books, or hear about it.
-I could be wrong due to the vagaries of the brain, but I cannot remember anything like birthday celebration within my immediate environment in my childhood.
+However, it’s not my culture, as I didn’t grow up seeing anyone’s birthday celebrated at home or in our neighbourhoods.
+My memory can only recall seeing “Birthday Celebrations” on TV, reading about it in books, or hearing about it.
+I could be wrong, given the vagaries of the brain, but I cannot remember any birthday celebrations in my immediate environment in childhood.

-I am not, in any way, trying to reopen the dull debate on the acceptability or otherwise of Maulud here.
+I am not, in any way, trying to reopen the dull debate about the acceptability of Maulud here.
 I am only narrating a personal experience and opinion.
 I partially share Malam Ibrahim Khalil’s view on Maulud.
-The controversial scholar popularly advocates that those who do it should continue, while those who don’t, should not start.
+The controversial scholar argues that those who do it should keep doing it, while those who don’t should start.
 To me, Maulud is of different categories.
 Some I consider wrong, others I frown at, and less than a few others I feel indifferent towards.
 But I do not do it, and I will not start.
-That is why I psychologically contemplate celebrating even my own birthday.
+That is why I find myself contemplating even celebrating my own birthday.
 Luckily for me, the day fell on vacation days while I was in India.
-Else, my very jovial Indian friends would have forced me to celebrate it lavishly the way they normally do.
+Otherwise, my very jovial Indian friends would have forced me to celebrate it lavishly, as they usually do.

 I crossed three decades yesterday.
 I am so very grateful to Allah, the Exalted, for His countless blessings upon me.
 A few Facebook friends have noticed that they couldn’t access my timeline to post their wishes and prayers.
 I actually intentionally locked it down.
-I learned a lesson from the last years’.
+I learned a lesson over the last years.
 I received a deluge of messages – thanks to all for that.
 I received slightly less than that this year.
-As mentioned already, I am equally very grateful to whoever sent me a message via whatever means.
-This was alright; it was a low key 'celebration' if you like.
+As mentioned, I am equally grateful to whoever sent me a message, however they did.
+This was alright; it was a low-key ‘celebration’ if you like.
 May we witness many more years to come in peace and prosperity, amin.

 I have nonetheless observed how some jokers celebrate their own birthdays in style but berate those celebrating the Prophet’s.
 In all honesty, I think that is hypocritical.
 I am sorry if this hurts, but I can’t find a better adjective.
-I had intended to take on such a practice since but I thought otherwise to avoid any misunderstanding.
-Sincerely speaking, I cannot reconcile between their argument and action; they are contradictory.
+I had intended to take on such a practice, but I changed my mind to avoid any misunderstanding.
+Sincerely speaking, I cannot reconcile their argument with their actions; they are contradictory.

-As Maulud as Birthday Celebration; my view doesn’t change.
-I don’t celebrate it, for I have yet to discover or understand its signification.
-I age every day, not on a particular yearly day.
-Yet, I don’t blame those who do it, particularly the Christians in whose religion birthday is a rewarding ritual.
-The Hindus, Sikhs, etc too attach great importance to it.
-In fact, a birthday is like a daily ritual in India as they have millions of gods, goddesses, demigods and saints.
+As Maulud is a Birthday Celebration, my view doesn’t change.
+I don’t celebrate it, for I have yet to discover or understand its significance.
+I age every day, not on a particular day of the year.
+Yet, I don’t blame those who do it, particularly the Christians in whose religion birthdays are a rewarding ritual.
+Hindus, Sikhs, and others also attach great importance to it.
+In fact, a birthday is a daily ritual in India, where millions of gods, goddesses, demigods, and saints are worshipped.
 They celebrate almost all of these.

-I eagerly send birthday wishes to those friends who wholeheartedly believe in it, and send the same to a few non-Hausa and fewer Hausa-Muslim friends.
+I eagerly send birthday wishes to friends who wholeheartedly believe in it, and to a few non-Hausa and fewer Hausa-Muslim friends.
 The celebrant feels happy and grateful.
-I want to make everyone happy, but I detest double standard.
-I am also not conservative; I am receptive to change, perhaps intransigently though.
+I want to make everyone happy, but I detest double standards.
+I am also not conservative; I am receptive to change, perhaps intransigently, though.
 Thanks, once again, for the well-wishes and prayers.

 Comments